Surgery for Tethered Spinal Cord and Lipomas: Eva’s Story

 “Dr. Chen is brilliant, and she worked extremely hard to make sure Eva was in the best hands,” says Elizabeth.

 On Oct.
-18, 2017, 10-month-old Eva was taken to an operating room at Children’s Hospital of Philadelphia, where Dr. Chen performed surgery to free Eva’s spinal cord, and Jesse Taylor, MD, Chief of the Division of Plastic and Reconstructive Surgery, removed two of the lipomas.
+18, 2017, 10-month-old Eva was taken to an operating room at Children’s Hospital of Philadelphia, where Dr. Chen performed surgery to free Eva’s spinal cord, and Jesse Taylor, MD, Chief of the Division of Plastic, Reconstructive and Oral Surgery, removed two of the lipomas.
 Because Eva was so young, Dr. Taylor wanted to give her body several months to recover before he removed the third.

 The 3 1/2-hour surgery went smoothly, and after two days at CHOP, Eva went home.